 The new Duden has been published

 The Duden is the authoritative source for correct spelling, grammar and pronunciation in German.
 It is what the Oxford English Dictionary is to English.
 It was first published in 1880, comprising 27,000 entries.
-The latest 27th edition has just been published with 145,000 entries, 5,000 more than in the previous edition.
-New words are mainly […]
+The latest 27th edition has just been published with 145,000 entries, 5,000 more than in the previous.
+New words are mainly loan […]

 German Idioms

-All languages have their peculiarities with some expressions that are difficult to translate into other languages and, even when they are translated, don’t make a great deal of sense.
-When you do choose to learn German in the City of London you might not necessarily be taught these phrases but you could well come across […]
+All languages have peculiarities with some expressions that are difficult to translate into other languages and, even when translated, don’t make a great deal of sense.
+When you do choose to learn German in the City of London you might not necessarily be taught these phrases, but you could well come across them when you […]

 Double ‘s’ or ‘ß’ you may wonder?